logicmagix/tide42/README.md

 Tide42 is inspired in part by *The Hitchhiker’s Guide to the Galaxy*, where "42" is famously revealed as the Answer to the Ultimate Question of Life, the Universe, and Everything.

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

+## Latest News
+# 08.14.25
+- Tide42 has a new flag --colorscheme that can be used to set a desired theme.
+It may be manually edited within $HOME/.config/tide42/colorscheme.vim as well.
+- This theme will persist throughout updates.
+- Tide42 now uses nvim-highlight-colors swatch display as a default plugin.

 <pre><code>
 Ctrl/Ctrl+Alt|\